 10.1 Junior Members under 16 at the start of the membership year will not be expected to do Race Duties but are not themselves entitled to apply for Dinghy Park spaces.

-11.2 An RSC member to whom such a licence has been granted is referred to below as the licensee, and the RSC member whose vessel is using the mooring (either the licensee, or a member to whom the mooring has been sublet, with permission, under Bylaw 11.12) is referred to in the following paragraphs as the Mooring Holder.
+11.2 An RSC member to whom such a licence has been granted is referred to below as the licensee, and the RSC member whose vessel is using the mooring (either the licensee, or a member to whom the mooring has been sublet, with permission, under Bylaw 11.12) is referred to below as the Mooring Holder.

 11.4 Under no circumstances may any licensee lay a mooring without the express permission of the Mooring Master.
 Lifting and Laying of moorings will be carried out by the contractor to the Club for a charge agreed with the Committee.

 11.5 Applications for new moorings should be made to the Secretary.

 11.6 Mooring licences are for either 6 months (April 1st to September 30th) or for 12 months.
 Six monthly moorings may be laid for 1st April and must be removed completely by 1st October.
 Moorings not so removed may be removed by the Club and an appropriate charge made.
 A boat left on the moorings after the first Saturday in October may be removed by the Club.
 The Club will not be liable for subsequent damage or expense.